 Visionary software development that employs an agile approach requires all elements to be well choreographed and executed seamlessly.
-At PointClear we have a unique combination of development expertise, user experience expertise, and clinical insight that helps our clients avoid mistakes and gives them a decided edge in identifying ways to solve healthcare challenges.
+At PointClear, we have a unique combination of development expertise, UX expertise, and clinical insight that helps our clients avoid mistakes and gives them a decided edge in identifying ways to solve healthcare challenges.
 Our four unique elements of successful technology development – and partnership – are Research, Strategy, Design, and Development.

-One of my favorite bloggers, Seth Godin, recently posted a blog called “Should you teach the world a new word?” and in it he describes the difficulty of defining his role as a “book packager”.
+One of my favorite bloggers, Seth Godin, recently posted a blog called “Should you teach the world a new word?”.
+In it he describes the difficulty of defining his role as a “book packager.”
 When asked, “what is a digital producer?”
 I empathize with the struggle Seth writes about.
 It is too easy to say that a digital producer is the project manager.
 In all fairness that is true, however, it is more than that.
-Call it what you will because at the end of the day a title is just that and can never carry the full implications of what we do.
+Call it what you will, because at the end of the day, a title is just that and can never carry the full implications of what we do.
 I believe that it is that deeper level of involvement to provide integrity to the project that results in pure delight from our clients and teams.

 also RELATED TO THESE TAGS